-- (b) The expected USE is calculated in accordance with the RSIG and as explained in the ESOO and Reliability Forecast Methodology Document3.
-It is compared against the reliability standard.
-As per NER clause 4A.A.2, if the expected USE exceeds the reliability standard, the forecast reliability gap is material. - (c) If there is a forecast reliability gap: - (i) Additional reporting of the forecast reliability gap (size in MW), forecast reliability gap period and likely gap trading intervals must be provided to meet the requirements in NER 4A.B.2(b) and (c).
-The calculation of those are explained in the ESOO Methodology Document4. - (ii) AEMO will also publish the one-in-two year peak demand forecast for each region (see Section 6.2) in accordance with NER 4A.A.3(b). - (iii) Following the publication of the ESOO, AEMO will submit a reliability instrument request to the AER.
-Section 3.5.3 outlines the information AEMO will publish as part of a reliability instrument request. - (d) While AEMO may assess the reliability gap under a range of scenarios, the forecast reliability gap that triggers a reliability instrument request will be based on the scenario AEMO considers most likely to eventuate, that is, a neutral or central scenario.
+- (a) Additional reporting of the forecast reliability gap (size in MW), forecast reliability gap period and likely gap trading intervals must be provided to meet the requirements in NER 4A.B.2(b) and (c).
+The calculation of those are explained in the ESOO and Reliability Forecast Methodology Document7. - (b) AEMO will also publish the one-in-two year peak demand forecast for each region (see Section 6.2) in accordance with NER 4A.A.3(b). - (c) Following the publication of the ESOO, AEMO will submit a reliability instrument request to the AER.
+Section 3.5.3 outlines the information AEMO will publish as part of a reliability instrument request.

+While AEMO may assess the reliability gap under a range of scenarios, the forecast reliability gap that triggers a reliability instrument request must be based on the scenario AEMO considers most likely to eventuate, that is, a neutral or central scenario.